 Fact: An unarmed young black man is 20 times more likely to be killed by U.S. police officers compared to young white men.

 When will police officers be allowed to open fire?

-The new bill would restrict situations in which law enforcement are permitted to use deadly force to situations “where it is necessary to prevent imminent and serious bodily injury or death to the officer or another person.”
+The new bill would restrict situations in which law enforcement is permitted to use deadly force to situations “where it is necessary to prevent imminent and serious bodily injury or death to the officer or another person.”

-“Currently, law enforcement are allowed to open fire and use deadly force when there is ‘reasonable cause’,” explains our Los Angeles police misconduct attorney from the JML Law.
+“Currently, law enforcement is allowed to open fire and use deadly force when there is ‘reasonable cause’,” explains our Los Angeles police misconduct attorney from the JML Law.
 This standard has not been altered or updated for nearly 150 years, since 1872, making it the most outdated law on the use of deadly force in the U.S.